Douglas Adams: Computer games and projects

-Douglas Adams created an interactive fiction version of HHGG with Steve Meretzky from Infocom in 1984.
-In 1986 he participated in a week-long brainstorming session with the Lucasfilm Games team for the game Labyrinth.
+Adams created an interactive fiction version of HHGG with Steve Meretzky from Infocom in 1984.
+In 1986, he participated in a week-long brainstorming session with the Lucasfilm Games team for the game Labyrinth.
 Later he was also involved in creating Bureaucracy as a parody of events in his own life.

 Adams was a founder-director and Chief Fantasist of The Digital Village, a digital media and Internet company with which he created Starship Titanic, a Codie award-winning and BAFTA-nominated adventure game, which was published in 1998 by Simon & Schuster.
 Terry Jones wrote the accompanying book, entitled Douglas Adams' Starship Titanic, since Adams was too busy with the computer game to do both.
 In April 1999, Adams initiated the h2g2 collaborative writing project, an experimental attempt at making The Hitchhiker's Guide to the Galaxy a reality, and at harnessing the collective brainpower of the internet community.
 It was hosted by BBC Online from 2001 to 2011.

 In 1990, Adams wrote and presented a television documentary programme Hyperland which featured Tom Baker as a "software agent" (similar to the assistant pictured in Apple's Knowledge Navigator video of future concepts from 1987), and interviews with Ted Nelson, the co-inventor of hypertext and the person who coined the term.
 Adams was an early adopter and advocate of hypertext.